gevans/kollapse/README.md

-Krush is an asset packaging module for Kohana 3, inspired by [Jammit](https://github.com/documentcloud/jammit/ "documentcloud's Jammit"), that can compress and concatenate groups of Javascript and CSS files on-the-fly, or ahead of time.
+Krush is an asset packaging module for Kohana 3, inspired by [Jammit](https://github.com/documentcloud/jammit/ "documentcloud's Jammit"), that can combine and compress groups of Javascript and CSS files on-the-fly, or ahead of time.

 ## Installation